dustinpfister/hexo_sitesource/source/_posts/nodejs-jimp.md

 # Conclusion

-The great thing about jimp is that it is all written in JavaScript, which allows for it to function as a dependency that eases the process of deployment, or setting up a porject on the client if you are making some kind of CLI tool with it like I am.
+The great thing about jimp is that it is all written in JavaScript, which allows for it to function as a dependency that eases the process of deployment, or setting up a project on the client if you are making some kind of CLI tool with it like I am.
 However there are the drawbacks as well, mainly with speed as you may expect.
 Still if it is a project where speed is not of grave concern jimp does get the job done just fine.

+Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).